natalieagus/50033/docs/01-newborns/basics.md

 > A sprite sheet is a bitmap image file that contains several smaller graphics in a tiled grid arrangement.

 Now click on Mario's sprite, change its `Sprite Mode` to **Multiple**, and launch the Sprite Editor.
+Notice that the sprites are blurry.
+Go back to the inspector and change the `Filter Mode` to **Point (no filter)** to disable smoothing and get clean edges for the sprites.
+This is something to keep in mind when you work with pixel art.

-Aftewards, you can define sections of the sprite that you want manually, or automatically.
+Afterwards, in the Sprite Editor, you can define sections of the sprite that you want manually, or automatically.
 In the case of our Mario sprite, they're not placed in regular spacing, so [**slicing** them automatically](https://docs.unity3d.com/Manual/sprite-automatic-slicing.html) will not work.
 We need to **manually** slice each Sprite as such:

 <VideoItem path={"https://50033.s3.ap-southeast-1.amazonaws.com/week-1/mario-sprite-slice.mp4"} widthPercentage="100%"/>

 > _Yes, it's tedious._ Don't worry, we will give you pre-sliced sprites later.

 ### Setting up Inputs